Skip to main content

 2.3. pushToArray: Dynamically Building Lists

+The pushToArray action adds a new element (typically a JSON object) to an array stored in a model or a page variable.
+If the specified array doesn't exist, this action will create it first before adding the element.
 This action is invaluable for any feature where a user needs to dynamically build a list of items.
 It is the core mechanism behind shopping carts, adding line items to an invoice, attaching multiple files, or adding invitees to an event list.

 Configuration